johnno1962/injectionforxcode/README.md

 Singleton subclass of original InAppDelegate class responding to Xcode Menu events.
 Superclass responsible for running up TCP server process on port 31442 receiving connections from applications with their main.m patched for injection.
-When an incoming connection arrives is opens an instance of InPluginDocument associated with the project of the application.
+When an incoming connection arrives it opens an instance of InPluginDocument associated with the project of the application.

 __InjectionPlugin/Classes/InPluginDocument.m__

-An instance is created of this INDocument(NSDocument) subclass for each project being injected.
-Superclass runs a series of Perl scripts in response to menu events to patch projects or code for injection.
+An instance is created of this INDocument(NSDocument) subclass to shadow each project being injected.
+Superclass runs a series of Perl scripts in response to menu events to patch projects or code for injection and load the resulting bundles.

 __Injection/Injection/InAppDelegate.m__